 Material is easy, choose 100% cotton every time.
-Colour we’ve addressed, opt for white.
-Fit is less concrete however.
-Too baggy, excessively wide sleeves or conversely, too tight – can all look unkempt.
+Fit is less concrete, however.
+Too baggy, excessively wide sleeves or, conversely, too tight can all look unkempt.

-Sleeves should land halfway between your shoulder and elbow.
-With the shoulder seam (where the body attaches to the sleeve) falling where your shoulder ends and drops off down your arm.
+Sleeves should land halfway between your shoulder and elbow with the shoulder seam (where the body attaches to the sleeve) falling where your shoulder ends and drops off down your arm.
 Choose a slim or tapered fit if you’re body confident.
 Never skinny-fit or longline.
-If you’re carrying a little Christmas weight then choose a classic fit.
+If you’re carrying a little weight then opt for a classic fit.

-The white t-shirt should sit at the top of your hips, no longer or shorter.
+The hem of your white T-shirt should finish at the top of your hips, no longer or shorter.
 And remember, above all else – it should be comfortable for you to wear.

 £65 from SUNSPEL

-You just know that when it came to developing MR PORTER’s signature Mr P. tee, they pulled out all the stops.
+You just know that when it came to developing MR PORTER’s signature Mr P. tee, they would pull out all the stops.
 And they did.
 Their Cotton-Jersey T-Shirt feels as comfortable as it looks.
-Cut from lightweight cotton-jersey that has been treated with a silicone wash makes for exceptional softness.
-Designed with a regular but well fitting cut.
+Cut from lightweight cotton-jersey that has been treated with a silicone wash makes for exceptional softness, it’s designed with a regular but well-fitting cut.

 £55 from MR PORTER